ToolboxAid/TBA-catagory-image-plugin/README.md

 # Wordpress-Plugins
-Plug-ins written by TBA for sites we support
+This Wordpress plug-in is written by TBA for sites we support.

 === TBA Category Image ===
 - Contributors: Mr. Q